sameetandpotatoes/Swocker/README.md

 Create a file `secrets.py` in the app directory with `touch secrets.py`, and copy the default format.

 Fill in your API keys, we'll collect everyone's when we deploy / store them as environment variables in production eventually

 ### Creating the Database

+**Note: You only have to do this if there isn't an app.db file.
+Basically, ignore the rest of the instructions, this is just things that I had to do to get things working**

 - Run `python db_create.py` to create the database
 - Run `python db_migrate.py` to migrate the database
 - Open up the python shell (On Mac, just type `python`)
-- `from app import company`
+- `from swocker import company`
 - `company.load_objects_into_database()`
 - All companies are now created.
 You can see them all with:
-- `from app.models import *`
+- `from swocker.models import *`
 - `Company.query.all()`
 - Now, to get some tweets in there:
-- `from app import tasks`
+- `from swocker import tasks`
 - `tasks.store_tweets_in_database()`

 This won't complete all the way.
 Wait about a day, then rerun.

 ## RabbitMQ and Celery Set Up:

 To get this running on a deployed server, you need RabbitMQ and Celery.
 If you want to try to simulate this on your computer, you need all three of these commands running at the same time:

 - `rabbitmq-server`
 - `celery -A app.tasks.celery worker --loglevel=info`